Amplidyne: Use in gun mount control systems

 provided the polarity of the error signal.
 A phase-sensitive demodulator, with the synchro AC power as its reference, created the DC error signal of the required polarity.

 Applications

-Amplidynes were initially used for electric elevators and to point naval guns, and antiaircraft artillery radar such as SCR-584 in 1942.
+Amplidynes were initially used for electric elevators and to point naval guns and antiaircraft artillery radar, such as the SCR-584, in 1942.

 Later used to control processes in steelworks.

 Used to remotely operate the control rods in early nuclear submarine designs (S3G Triton).

 Diesel-electric locomotive control systems.
 Early ALCO road-switcher locomotives used this technology.

 Alternating current linear induction pump for secondary sodium in EBR-II.